 An introduction to the basic concepts of modern algebra.
-Topics are taken from logic and set theory, the development of the number systems, relations, functions, equations, inequalities, determinants and matrices, probability and mathematic induction.
+Topics are taken from logic and set theory, the development of the number systems, relations, functions, equations, inequalities, determinants and matrices, probability and mathematical induction.
 (140201)

 TECHNICAL MATHEMATICS 1311.

-Prerequisite: None.
 (3-0) Credit: 3.

-DESIGNED FOR STUDENTS REGISTERED IN TECHNICAL-VOCATIONAL PROGRAMS.
-(190105)
+SUGGESTED FOR STUDENTS REGISTERED IN TECHNICAL-VOCATIONAL PROGRAMS.
+(190109)

 A course in Basic Algebra and the use of slide rule with problems applied to Technology.
 Topics will be taken from Basic Algebra, linear and quadratic equations, radicals, logarithms and exponentials.
+(190105)

 TECHNICAL MATHEMATICS 1312.

-Prerequisite: Math 1311.
 (3-0) Credit: 3.